MurongGe/Irrigation/README.md

-This is a graduation project based on STM32
+This is a project based on STM32